 Captioned performances which displays the spoken word on a screen next to the stage similar to subtitles.

 Doncaster has the largest deaf community outside of London and Cast is proud to offer the UK's only fully BSL intergrated pantomime.
-This means that there is a character on stage translating all the spoken word into BSL, who gets stuck into to the story, not just positioned at the side of the stage.
+This means that there is a character on stage translating all the spoken word into BSL, who gets stuck in the story, not just positioned at the side of the stage.
 In every scene in every performance there will be signing.
 So if you're deaf or need a little help following the story and want to look for visual queues - this is your show!

 Captions are subtitles which appear on screens at the side of the stage and display all the words and songs in the show.
 If you are deaf or hard of hearing you will be able to follow what's going on throughout.
-Our captioned performance for our 2018 pantomime Robin Hood is Saturday 8 December at 3pm.